top of page

 **What is Notarization?**

-Do I need an appointment?
+**Do I Need an Appointment?**

-What are the acceptable forms of ID?
+**What Are the Acceptable Forms of ID?**

-A copy of a government-issued ID must be presented at the meeting.
-It cannot be expired.
-If you book an appointment and bring an expired ID to the meeting, your items will not be notarized, and you will not receive a refund.
+At the time of your meeting, you must present a copy of a government-issued ID that is valid and not expired.
+If you arrive with an expired ID, your documents will not be notarized, and you will not receive a refund.
+Acceptable forms of ID include:

 - U.S. state-issued Driver’s License